*You can view a PDF copy of the 2021-22 Shaker High School Course Guide here.

 Specialized Student Support Programs

-There are several options available for students experiencing academic/social challenges.
-They consist of: TASC, PIIP, and RISE.
-Please contact the Counseling Office for more information.
+There are a couple of options available for students experiencing academic/social challenges.
+They consist of: TASC and PRESS Please contact the Counseling Office for more information.

 Qualified students who wish help in improving their speech may take advantage of this service.
 Meeting on a regular basis with a speech/language therapist provides the opportunity to gain in self-confidence and to correct any problems which make it difficult for the student to communicate clearly with others.